akifev/player-storage/README.md

 <!--te-->

 ## Overview
-This library contains the thread-safe class PlayerStorage which implements interface Storage.
+This library contains the thread-safe class PlayerStorage which implements Storage interface.

 ### Operations
 Class PlayerStorage implements the following methods.